 Gentle and targeted core exercises can also improve the strength and function of the pelvic floor muscles.

 Many patients find success in treating these disorders with physio after childbirth.
 When to start depends on each individual patient and their unique body, and should be discussed with your healthcare provider or a licensed physical therapist.

 In more extreme cases, surgery may be required to repair damaged muscles.

 Surgery has been shown to effectively repair abdominal muscle walls in diastasis recti patients.

-The results are usually long-lasting, but patients may face complications.
+The results are usually long-lasting, but patients may face complications, such as:

 Your doctor can help determine if this treatment option is necessary for your situation.

 Postpartum Physical Therapy – Will PT Help?